bentindal/bentindal/README.md

 </h1>

 <h3>
-An undergraduate Software Engineering (BEng Hons) student at the <a href="https://www.sheffield.ac.uk/" rel="nofollow">University of Sheffield</a>
+An undergraduate Software Engineering (MEng Hons) student at the <a href="https://www.sheffield.ac.uk/" rel="nofollow">University of Sheffield</a>
 <h3>

 <h5>